19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Mythril Spells/Level 1/Feather Falling.md

 | Range    | 30 feet                                                 |
 | Domains  | [Air](../../../Spell%20Domains/Air.md)                  |

 Choose one creature you can see within range.
 Creature's under the effect of feather falling experience gravity differently.
 Their maximum falling speed is 120 feet per [Round](../../../../Game%20Procedures/Round.md) (20 feet per second).
 Roughly equivalent to the speed after falling 6 feet.

 Falling from any height while affected by this spell incurs no fall damage and the creature can land on it's feet.

-*Upcast: You can choose one additional creature per spell level.*
+*Upcast: Choose one additional creature per spell level.*